 Why is the production of gold so important?
 What are the trends and the economic influences that drive production and also price?
 To understand the first question we have to understand the demands for gold.
 Gold has commercial demand that it is fashioned into jewelry but also a financial demand as it is used to manage risk in financial portfolios and to protect the wealth of many.
 It also has peripheral uses in technologies such as the smartphone.

-So now we understand the demands and the values of gold it is easy to see that it is a commodity that will continually be wanted.
-The supply of gold is therefore of paramount importance and we will discuss the factors, areas and influences that contribute to the supply.
-Gold production is spread all over the world with China being the largest producer at 15% and Asia as a whole produces 22% of the world’s total production.
+China produces more gold than any other country in the world.
+Asia as a whole produces 22% of the world’s total production.
 Central and South America account for 17% with North America contributing 15%.
 Africa produces 20% and the former Soviet Union C.I.S region 14%.
-Amazingly gold recycling accounts for one third of the total production.
+Amazingly, gold recycling accounts for one third of the total production.

 Below is a list of the top gold producing countries in the world.
 All numbers come from the US Geological Survey.

 In 1990 the Chinese Government passed laws making it easier to buy gold.
 As a result, demand rose, as did investment in bars and coins.
 Today, China produces 440 metric tons of gold every year, more than anywhere else in the world.
 Another factor that may be responsible for the demand of gold is the growth of wealth in China.
 Since 1980 an increase of 20% of the population of China chose to live in urban areas.
 As the wealth per capita increased so did the demand for gold.
 Most of the gold that is produced in China remains in the country.
 Prior to China grabbing the top spot, South Africa used to be the world's largest production of gold.
 However, increased complications and costs linked to gold mining in South Africa has caused gold production in the country to decrease.
 South Africa is now the world's sixth largest producer.